emk-klaay/jpie/README.md

 ## Roadmap

+JPie has evolved from basic JSON:API serialization to a comprehensive solution.
+Current features include:

+**✅ Completed Features:**
-The initial version focuses on basic JSON:API serialization/deserialization with attributes only.
-Future versions will add:
+- Basic JSON:API serialization/deserialization with attributes
+- Resource scoping for authorization
+- **Sorting** - Full JSON:API compliant sorting with custom sort logic support
 - Relationships (has_one, has_many, belongs_to)
 - Sparse fieldsets
 - Inclusion of related resources

-- Sorting
+**🚧 Future Features:**
 - Pagination
 - Filtering
 - Meta information